bodeolukolu/GBSapp/ReadMe.md

 **If GATK can't find python:**<br />
 ```
 - Make sure python v2.6 or greater is installed and then type the command below in terminal
-- $ sudo alias python=python3
+- $ sudo ln -sf /usr/bin/python3 /usr/bin/python
 ```
 **If samtools and bcftools doesn't install properly:**<br />
 ```
-While the installation of samtools and bcftools are automated, the installation requires some dependencies, consider typing the commands below in terminal:
+While the installation of samtools and bcftools are automated, the installation requires some dependencies.
+Consider typing the commands below in terminal, delete samtools and bcftools (from within ./GBSapp/tools/), and then re-run GBSapp in terminal:
   $ sudo apt-get update
   $ sudo apt-get install gcc
   $ sudo apt-get install make